Duannie/c2t_hccs/README.md

 # c2t_hccs

-Kolmafia script to handle a hardcore community service run with my set of skills and IotMs and with any class.
+Kolmafia script to handle a seal clubber community service run with my set of skills and IotMs.

 This is a continual work-in-progress.
 It is not likely to run out-of-the-box for most, but others may be able to glean things from it.
-To see what is needed to run smoothly without changes, see: https://cheesellc.com/kol/profile.php?u=Zdrvst
+To see what is needed to run smoothly without changes, see: https://cheesellc.com/kol/profile.php?u=Duan

 ## Installation / Uninstallation